 Then she would cut fruits, make lime juice, or give the snacks she had picked up on her way home.

 She would then start preparing lunch, cooking everything from scratch.
-The meals were elaborate and took her time (an hour and a half) to cook for 6-7 of us.
+The meals were elaborate and it took her time (an hour and a half) to cook for 6-7 of us.
 She kneaded fresh dough (every time) to make — wheat/rice/ragi flatbread, steamed rice, legumes curry, vegetable side dish, fried items, and 3-4 accompaniments (pickles, sauces, salads, raitas).
 And yes my cousin or someone would help her a bit.

 After that, we would eat lunch together.
 Post-meal she would do the dishes, leave them to air dry, and tidy up the kitchen quickly.